 There are many benefits of owning a Chromebook.
 But just like any computer, your Chromebook will inevitably experience its own set of software or hardware problems.
 We put this together to help you troubleshoot ChromeOS issues that come up the most.

-If you are constantly running into trouble with your device, we here at ChromebookHQ recommend contacting HelloTech, an affordable tech support company that has techs all across the country who can come to your home to fix your Chromebook.
+If you are constantly running into trouble with your device, we here at ChromebookHQ recommend contacting HelloTech (affiliate link), an affordable tech support company that has techs all across the country who can come to your home to fix your Chromebook.

 If you’d rather try a more DIY approach, this article will teach you the basics on how to troubleshoot some of the most common Chrome OS problems.